 Bloomberg Law, LexisNexis and Westlaw all have summer access provisions and usage policies for continuing and graduating students .
 Register now to ensure that these research databases are there when you need them.

 Students no longer need to contact LexisNexis and/or Westlaw to extend their passwords for use over the summer.

-Summer access for returning students: From May 1 to August 31, 2018, students may use their Lexis Advance password for any purpose at school or at work, including any paid or unpaid legal work.
+Summer access for returning students: From May 1 to August 31, 2019, students may use their Lexis Advance password for any purpose at school or at work, including any paid or unpaid legal work.

 ASPIRE Program: The ASPIRE (Associates Serving Public Interest Research) program provides 12 months of free access to federal and state cases, codes, regulations, law reviews, Shepard’s Citation Service and Matthew Bender treatises to graduates who are engaged in verifiable 501(c)(3) public interest work.
 Graduates who apply to this program must work directly for a non-profit or charitable organization, and be able to provide documentation (e.g. email) from a superior of the same.
 Exclusions include government work (even if unpaid), work for a law firm (even if it represents a non-profit organization), and solo practice (even if it encompasses non-profit work).
 A 501(c)(3) organization is defined as one that is organized and operated exclusively for religious, charitable, scientific, testing for public safety, literary, or educational purposes.
 Graduates should receive a new Lexis Advance ID about a week after they submit the completed application.